- Learn about the importance of working together with staff and families to evaluate the program.

 Sharing and Using Program Evaluation Data

 When doing a formative or summative evaluation it is important to plan how the results will be reported and used.
-Parents will want to know if their time and attention to responding to survey questions results in higher quality after-school programming for their children.
+Families will want to know if their time and attention to responding to survey questions results in higher quality programming for their children.
 Program managers must decide the best way to share the evaluation results with those who participated in the data collection.
-Results may be posted on the program's website, in the newsletter, and in other places where parents may access it.
-Hard copies may be made available to staff and advisory board members.
+Results may be posted on the program’s website, in the newsletter, and in other places where families may access it.
+Results may be sent directly to staff and advisory board members.
 It is important for the program manager to also discuss the program evaluation findings with stakeholders.
 Discussions may take place during a regularly scheduled staff meeting or advisory board meeting.
 The use of the evaluation results to improve the program should be clear to the stakeholders.
-Staff and other relevant stakeholders should be made aware about how progress will be monitored.
+Staff and other relevant stakeholders should be made aware of how progress will be monitored.

 Some programs are asked to share program evaluation data during interagency council meetings or with other groups.
 For example, if the after-care staff and the program manager apply for and receive a special grant from an organization (e.g., the Rotary Club) for a substantial amount of money to enhance the science activities offered during the after-care program, then the staff and program manager have a responsibility to evaluate the activities and students' learning and report how the money was spent.
 Again, choosing the most relevant evaluation questions is critical to planning the evaluation, data collection methods, and timeline.
 The evaluation report should be written, shared and discussed with the funders.

-Watch the video below to hear how T&C's and program managers use program evaluations to document success and guide changes for future improvement.
+Watch the video below to hear how program managers and T&CSs use program evaluations to document success and guide changes for future improvement.

 Model an Approach to Continuous Quality Improvement